Dragon8029/100-days-of-code/Attempt5.md

 Continued reveiwing the User Authentication section from Web Developer Bootcamp.
 Didn't get anything added to my project, but I think I now know what I need to get User Auth working on it.

 ---

+## D60:
+*Apr 24, 2019*

+Finished watching the Authentication section tutorials.
+Attempted to get them working on my project.
+Things were going well until moment.js threw an undefined error.
+This is a good time to stop and come back to it with a clear head.